CMU-MultiComp-Lab/mmml-course/_pages/syllabus.md

 ### Project Assignments and Timeline

 (See Piazza for additional information)
 - **Dataset preferences** (Due on Tuesday 9/8 at 8pm ET) – Let us know your preferences for the datasets that you would like to use for the course project.
 This will help with the team matching process.
 - **Project Pre-proposal** (Due on Wednesday 9/16 at 8pm ET) – You should have selected your teammates, dataset, and task.
 Submit a 1-page pre-proposal plan.
 - **First assignment** (Due on Friday 10/9 at 8pm ET) – This assignment focuses on unimodal representations and requires a good literature review on the topic of your proposed project
+  - **Peer feedback** (Due before Friday 10/16 8pm ET) – Students are asked to watch other proposal presentations and share constructive feedback.
-- **Midterm assignment** (Due on Friday 11/12 at 8pm ET) – Students are asked to implement and evaluate state-of-the-art baseline models on their project dataset.
+- **Midterm assignment** (Due on Friday 11/13 at 8pm ET) – Students are asked to implement and evaluate state-of-the-art baseline models on their project dataset.
+    - **Peer feedback** (Due before Friday 11/20 8pm ET) – Students are asked to watch other midterm presentations and share constructive feedback.
 - **Final assignment** (Due on Friday 12/11 at 8pm ET) – Students should explore new ideas to model their multimodal research project.

 ### Grades